-The U.S Department of Labor, Occupational Safety and Health Administration (OSHA) conducted a survey and reports that repetitive strain injuries are the country’s most costly and most common occupational health problem, which affects hundreds of thousands of American workers, and which costs an estimated $20 billion per year in workers compensation.
-On average about 260,000 carpal tunnel operations are performed each year with 47% of these operations being work related.
+The U.S Department of Labor, Occupational Safety and Health Administration (OSHA) conducted a survey and reports that repetitive strain injuries are the country’s most costly and most common occupational health problem.
+The condition affects hundreds of thousands of American workers and costs an estimated $20 billion per year in workers’ compensation.

 1. Improve Your Work Setting

-Proper posture and alignment is crucial for a healthy body and skeleton.
-Align your keyboard and chair properly to maximize good posture and to make sure you are not over extending your wrist.
-Your chair should be high and your keyboard less inclines and below your elbows.
+Proper posture and alignment are crucial for a healthy body and skeleton.
+Align your keyboard and chair properly to maximize a good position and to make sure you are not overextending your wrist.

 4. Practice Your Grip